IGPenguin/mobile-toolkit/README.md

 ## adb_record
 Records device screen, you can end recording using ^C, after that video is saved to ~/Desktop.

+## adb_greplog
+Shows device logcat output filtered with string that you pass in first argument.
+You can also specify second argument (integer) to set how many lines surrounding your result should be shown.

 ## adb_crashlog
 Gets device logcat output filtered by grep for crashes and saves it to ~/Desktop.
 You can specify filename by passing it as an argument.